bespinian/blog/content/posts/git-the-important-parts/index.md

 git push --force-with-lease
 ```

-Force pushing is OK in this case, because we are working on the feature branch on our own, so we are not interfering with other potential changes.
+Force pushing is OK in this case because we are working on the feature branch on our own, so we are not interfering with other potential changes.
 This will make our repository look as follows:

 ```shell
 * 1d32960 (HEAD -> feature/saturn-to-neptune, origin/feature/saturn-to-neptune) Add information on planet Neptune